ekrempel/ekrempel.github.io/index.markdown

 ##Welcome##

 This is the private website from Erik Krempel.
-I'm a computer science student at [Karlsruhe Institute of Technology](http://www.kit.edu) in Germany.
-Currently I'm a research assistant and writing my diploma thesis at [Fraunhofer IOSB](http://www.iosb.fraunhofer.de/servlet/is/11/) in the department for secure communication architecture (SKA).
+I studied computer science at [Karlsruhe Institute of Technology](http://www.kit.edu) in Germany.
+Currently I'm working as a researcher at [Fraunhofer IOSB](http://www.iosb.fraunhofer.de/servlet/is/11/) in the department for secure communication architecture (SKA).

 ##This Website##